SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/sql-server-full-text-search.md

 > [!TIP]
 > Contact your database vendor for information on how to enable this on your database.

 Service (formerly known as eJournal) has had this functionality available since version 4.7.
-From CRM 7, this functionality is now also available on some fields in Sales & Marketing win and web client.
+From CRM 7, this functionality is now also available on some fields in Sales & Marketing Win and Web client.

 If full-text search is enabled on the database, it will use special search syntax when searching for the following entities:

-**in Service:**
+**In Service:**

 * Request content (title and message text)
 * Knowledge base FAQ articles
 * Quick search field, when searching request titles

-**in Sales & Marketing:**
+**In Sales & Marketing:**

 * All long text fields like appointment text, yellow notes, descriptions.
 Note: This is not a replacement of our full-text search, since it only works on specific fields, as part of the structured search system (Find)